Jorjo77/Jorjo77/README.md

 </p>
 <br/>
 <blockquote style="width: 600px">
-  <h3>"Everyone should learn how to programing because it teaches you how to think"</h3>
+  <h3>"Everyone should learn how to program because it teaches you how to think"</h3>
   <p style="text-align: right"> - Steve Jobs</p
 </blockquote>

 ## 🌟 Custom projects 🌟
- ### View full list with detais:
+ ### View the full list with details:
 - <a href="https://github.com/Jorjo77/SoftuniBMX">Bicycle Management eXtreme- BMX</a>
 - <a href="https://github.com/jorjo77/MunicipalityMobilitySystem">Mobility System</a>